Male Nurses: What You Need to Know

 Pros and Cons of Being Male Nurses

 While your banker friends are trying to decide on their shirt and tie for the day – you get to slip on a comfortable set of scrubs!
 Not only is your work attire comfortable, but you can choose a pair of shoes that feel like you’re walking on clouds.
-Not every profession has this luxury – count your blessings!
+Not every profession has this luxury!
 If you’re still looking for the “right” scrubs, we suggest checking out FIGS. According to their website the uniforms are made with Technical Comfort, which is design, performance and comfort all rolled into one.

-The stigma around the nursing profession is that it is a caring type of role, and therefore, should be an occupation held only by women.
-It is difficult to believe that gender bias in specific occupations still exists today.
-There is a perception that men that go into nursing did so because they couldn’t get into school of nursing.
-That stereotype could not be further from the truth.
+It’s difficult to believe that gender bias in specific occupations still exist today.
+This gives you the opportunity to defy perceptions by being an exceptional nurse.
 When you look at the other side of the coin, women take on roles as physicians, accountants and police officers – all jobs that were once dominated by the male population.
-There isn’t room in our society for gender bias – especially when it comes to people following their career aspirations.
-Man nurses are strong, intelligent, caring and compassionate additions to the profession.
+There isn’t room in our society for gender bias.
+Male nurses are excellent and necessary additions to the profession.

 The Doc Is Here